 In Texas West Oaks Hospital, L.P. v.
 Williams, 371 S.W.3d 171, (Tex.
 2012), wrongful death beneficiaries of an employee sued the hospital employer for wrongful death after a mental patient attacked and killed the employee.
 The Texas Supreme Court held that when a safety standards-based claim is made against a health care provider, the Texas Medical Liability Act (TMLA), TEX.
 CIV.
 PRAC. & REM.
 CODE ch.
 74, does not require the safety standards to be directly related to the provision of health care in order for the claim to be a health care liability claim (HCLC).
 In so holding, they found the case to be a healthcare liability claim not a simple premises liability claim.
-Again, end result, the case was dismissed it for failure to provide and expert report.
+Again, end result, the case was dismissed for failure to provide an expert report.

 Visitor Slip and Falls in Hospitals

 In May of 2015, the Texas Supreme Court decided the case of Ross v.
 St. Lukes Episcopal Hospital, 462 S.W.3d 496, (Tex.2015).
 In that case, a visitor brought a lawsuit against the hospital after she slipped and fell inside the hospital doors where the floors were being cleaned and buffed.
 The Supreme Court looked at this case, noting the confusion in the lower courts, and concluded that this was not a healthcare liability claim.
 In doing so they discussed the confusion and attempted to set forth a test standard as follows:

 As this case demonstrates, the line between a safety standards-based claim that is not an HCLC and one that is an HCLC may not always be clear.
-But certain non-exclusive considerations lend themselves to analyzing whether such a claim is substantively related to the defendant’s providing of medical or health care and is therefore an HCLC:
+But certain non-exclusive considerations lend themselves to analyzing whether such a claim is substantively related to the defendant’s providing of medical or health care and is an HCLC: